-Police respond to string of Cooper-Young crimes
+Police respond to string of Midtown restaurant crimes

 After several unsuccessful attempts to get inside, the suspect left.
 No damage was reported at that location.

-Unfortunately, police said that wasn’t the case further down the street at Cafe Ole.
-There the suspect allegedly shattered a rear window before stealing approximately $20,000 from the business safe.
+Unfortunately, police said that wasn't the case further down the street at Cafe Ole.
+There the suspect allegedly shattered a rear window before stealing money from the business safe.

 Police noted in one of the police reports that at least two of the crimes might possibly be related, but that is still under investigation.